terramate-io/terramate/docs/change-detection.md

 it yourself.

-Then, if you use rebase as the merge strategy and need to apply the changes to the stacks modified by the last merge, you first need to identify the base commit (the commit before the merge) and then provide this commit hash in the `--git-change-base` flag.
+Then, if you use rebase as the merge strategy and need to apply the changes to the stacks modified by the last rebase, you first need to identify the base commit (the commit before the merge) and then provide this commit hash in the `--git-change-base` flag.